Lucia1987/lucia1987.github.io/_posts/2016-01-14-Fab-Lab-WGTN-1week.markdown

 The aim is to upgrade different skills of recipients and create real conditions for the execution of a “job” experience .
 The project will be in two steps:

-Project's name "I’ll return soon" (Liberal interpretation)
+Project's name "TORNO SUBITO" "I’ll return soon" (Liberal interpretation)

 Step1 outside of Italy from 3 to 6 months (Sydney Australia & Wellington New Zealand)